joseph-c100/pattern-library/content/exhibitions/test-post.md

 ---
-title: "Test Post"
+title: "What if we could talk to the Earth?"
 date: 2023-02-28T16:53:55Z
-draft: true
+draft: false
 ---

+kadsfjasdjf